Vernon K. Robbins

 - 1991-92 Chair of Department of Near Eastern and Judaic Languages and Literatures

-- 1988-present Professor of Religion, Department and Graduate Division of Religion, Emory University
+- 1988-2019 Professor of Religion, Department and Graduate Division of Religion, Emory University

 - 1999-2002 Visiting Professor of New Testament, University of Stellenbosch, South Africa

-- 2001-present Winship Distinguished Research Professor of New Testament and Comparative Sacred Texts in the Humanities, Department and Graduate Division of Religion, Emory University
+- 2001-2019 Winship Distinguished Research Professor of New Testament and Comparative Sacred Texts in the Humanities, Department and Graduate Division of Religion, Emory University

 III.
 Grants, Fellowships, Awards, or Professional Recognition